Last Updated on

 Businesses should carefully evaluate their lease agreements to identify any qualifying assets and take advantage of this exemption to minimize their tax burden.

 When a company leases equipment, they benefit from the lessor’s expertise and knowledge of the equipment being leased.
 This expertise, combined with appropriate lease terms, can result in a faster financing arrangement than traditional bank loans, which can be particularly beneficial when supply chain delays are expected and interest rates are increasing.
+There are a number of funding options for biotechs, and putting yourself in the best position to raise funds should be prioritized.

 This means leasing can allow businesses to acquire new equipment faster and begin operating more efficiently and effectively sooner.